freedomofpress/securedrop-docs/docs/journalist/documents.rst

 |Metadata Cleaner menu|

-You can load individual files or folders into Metadata Cleaner by clicking Add Files or Add Folders.
-Metadata Cleaner gives you a count of how many metadata parameters are associated with each file and lets you view the metadata.
+You can load individual files or folders into *Metadata Cleaner* by clicking **Add Files** or **Add Folders**. *Metadata Cleaner* gives you a count of how many metadata parameters are associated with each file and lets you view the metadata.

 |Metadata Cleaner loaded|